jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 <br>
 <br>

 Let's imagine a function called setup, that gives you "commands" as an argument, and it give you spawn ability to create or spawn anything you want.
+Well, bevy gives you exactly that.

 ```rust
 // Pseudo code, doesn't compile